-Farm Labour housing projects were initiated in 2004/2005 financial year, funded by the Department of Minerals and Energy.
-The Municipality is responsible for the management of the programme as well as the design and the implementation of electrification projects.
-The backlog is dependent on applications received and no applications were received since 2012/13.
+Farm Labour housing projects, funded by the Department of Energy (DoE), were initiated in 2004/2005 financial year.
+The Municipality is responsible for the management of the programme as well as the design and implementation of electrification projects.
+The backlog is dependent on applications received from farmers and no applications were received since 2012/13.